whiteblock/cli/whiteblock/README.md

   *  -h, --help : help for time
   *  -a, --server-addr `string`:  server address with port 5000 (default "localhost:5000")

+#### get default
+./whiteblock get default <blockchain> [FLAGS]

+Get the blockchain specific parameters for a deployed blockchain.

+Params: The blockchain to get the build params of
+Format: <blockchain>

+Response: The params as a list of key value params, of name and type respectively

+* Flags:
+  *  -h, --help : help for default

 #### get nodes
 ./whiteblock get nodes [FLAGS]